collingsandrew/milestone-project-3/README.md

 To deploy this application to Heroku:

-1. If it doesn't already exist, create a file named ProcFile in the root directory and add the code <code>web: python app.py.</code> Ensuring that thw Procfile has a capital 'P' and does not have a blank line at the end of the file.
+1. If it doesn't already exist, create a file named ProcFile in the root directory and add the code <code>web: python app.py.</code> Ensuring that the Procfile has a capital 'P' and does not have a blank line at the end of the file.
 2. If it doesn't already exist, create a requirements.txt file by running the command <code>pip freeze > requirements.txt</code> in the terminal.
 3. Commit and push these two files to GitHub.
 4. Sign up for an account on Heroku.